pipipipi2002/pmb_stm32/README.md

 # Flashing Instructions
 Since this is a Single Bank system, with Bootloader and Main application residing in the memory region, we need to first flash the bootloader through the SWD port using a debugger, and then use the bootloader to flash the main application.

-For this release, you will be unable to flash the firmware together with the bootloader.
-Only the bootloader can be flashed through SWD, and the main application flashed through bootloader.
+Currently, It is not possible to flash the firmware together with the bootloader.
+The bootloader only can be flashed through SWD, and the main application flashed through bootloader.

 ## Flashing Bootloader
 1. Go to the bootloader directory and build the bootloader binary.